profelecmed/profelecmed/README.md

 # You are welcome
 ----
-## What are attributes that distinguishes the elearning from other learnings?

-  > #### THEORY IS WHEN YOU KNOW EVERYTHING, BUT NOTHING WORKS
+  > ### THEORY IS WHEN YOU KNOW EVERYTHING, BUT NOTHING WORKS
-> #### PRACTICE IS WHEN EVERYTHING WORKS, BUT NOBODY KNOWS WHY
+> ### PRACTICE IS WHEN EVERYTHING WORKS, BUT NOBODY KNOWS WHY
-> #### HERE, WE HAVE REUNITED THEORY AND PRACTICE: NOTHING WORKS AND NOBODY KNOWS WHY.
+> ### HERE, WE HAVE REUNITED THEORY AND PRACTICE: NOTHING WORKS AND NOBODY KNOWS WHY.

 ![forthebadge](https://github.com/profelecmed/profelecmed/blob/main/APPROVED%20BY-ELECMED.svg)